dmakogon/nosqlnow2015/demowalkthrough.md

 * Indexes are automatically created for every single property
 * Usable as soon as content is saved

+        select m.title
+        from movies m
+        join g in m.genres where g.name="Comedy"

 ## Range queries